 Brother Sala was a preacher I knew who was de-frocked from becoming Father Sala for the crime of fathering a couple of kids with a pretty Lambadi tribal woman and admitting it.
 The locals thought of the rolly-polly man with lots of admiration and some amusement.

 I laughed and moved to pick up my bicycle.
-The woman probably believed I was going to push her.
+Alook of sheer terror spread on Mrs. Frankson’s face.
+She obviously believed I was going to push her back into the pit .
 She jumped up with a start and ran, her feet splashing water all around.
 You wouldn’t think , the way she ran, that she was old, heavy , just retrieved from the terror of drowning in muddy water, and clumsy in her wet clothes.

-I heard that she went and told her folks how a terrible young man was going to push her into the muddy pit and how Jesus saved her.
+I heard that she went and told her folks how a terrible young Hindu was going to push her into the muddy pit and how Jesus saved her.
+There was no mention of the same young Hindu saving her from the pit.